Start your Community-Based Mentoring Program

 Quality mentoring is mentoring that produces significant, lasting, positive outcomes for mentees.
 It is responsible, ethical, effective mentoring.
 Mentoring programs come in all shapes and sizes but there are some key components that help to ensure quality and that the needs of the mentee, volunteer mentor, organization and community are fulfilled.

 Below you can find a multitude of tools and resources to help you create a mentoring program along with more specific resources to help bring your program to the next level, including considerations for crating mentoring programs for special populations.
-You can also download the Creating a Quality, Community-Based Mentoring Program Toolkit package as a .zip file.
+You can also download the Creating a Quality, Community-Based Mentoring Program Toolkit.

 Deciding what type of mentoring program is best for your children and youth depends on the kinds of young people you intend to serve.
 Research has shown that Aboriginal youth and their families are often more comfortable in a group setting.
 In some cases, kids from immigrant communities may also benefit from a group setting that eventually leads to one-to-one matches.
 It is important to spend some time thinking about who you are trying to serve, considering what resources you have available and then exploring some of the